texaschikkita/credit-risk-classification/Credit-Risk-Analysis-Report.md

 ## Summary

 For this example, the Logistic Regression Model (2)  trained with resampled data fared better and should be considered a superior option than the Logistic Regression Model (1) that used the original data, especially when it comes to high-risk loans.
-Since the purpose of this is to determine creditworthiness and try to accurately assess the lender's calculated risk(s) associated with high-risk loans, this is precisely the improvement that makes using the oversampled dataset so much better to use here.
+Since the purpose of this is to determine creditworthiness and try to accurately assess the lender's calculated risk(s) associated with high-risk loans, this is precisely the improvement that makes using the oversampled dataset so much better here.